spdx/spdx-3-model/model/AI/Properties/energyConsumption.md

 ## Summary

-Field captures the amount of energy consumed to build this AI package
+Indicates the amount of energy consumed to build the AI package.

 ## Description

-Text field that captures the energy consumption during training and operation of the AI model. a.k.a training energy consumption, inference energy consumption
+EnergyConsumption captures the amount of energy needed to train and operate the AI model.
+This value is also known as training energy consumption or inference energy consumption.

 ## Metadata